HL7/crmi-ig/input/pages/using-cql.md

 ### Library Resources
 {: #library-resources}

-Inclusion of CQL content used within knowledge artifacts is accomplished through the use of a Library resource.
-These libraries are then referenced from FHIR resources such as PlanDefinition and Measure using the `library` element.
+In addition to the use of CQL directly in expression-valued elements, CQL content used within knowledge artifacts can be included through the use of a Library resource.
+These libraries can then be referenced from FHIR resources such as PlanDefinition and Measure using the `library` element (as well as the `cqf-library` extension for resources that do not declare a `library` element).
 The content of the CQL library is included using the `content` element of the Library.

 **Conformance Requirement 4.17 (Library Resources):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-17)
 {: #conformance-requirement-4-17}